openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune-User-Guide.md

  sel_feature = false
 ```

-The configuration items in the A-Tune engine configuration file **/etc/atuned/engine.cnf** are described as follows:
+The configuration items in the configuration file **/etc/atuned/engine.cnf** of the A-Tune engine are described as follows:

-**A-Tune engine service startup configuration**
+**Startup configuration of the A-Tune engine service**

-You can modify the parameter value as required.
+You can modify the startup configuration as required.

-- **engine_host**: Listening IP address of the atune engine service.
+- **engine_host**: Listening address of the A-Tune engine service.
 The default value is localhost.
-- **engine_port**: Listening port of the atune engine service.
+- **engine_port**: Listening port of the A-Tune engine service.
 The value ranges from 0 to 65535.
 The default value is 3838.
-- **engine_tls**: SSL/TLS certificate verification for the engine service of A-Tune.
-This is enabled by default.
+- **engine_tls**: Indicates whether to enable SSL/TLS certificate verification for the A-Tune engine service.
+This function is enabled by default.
-- **tlsenginecacertfile**: path of the engine service ca certificate.
+- **tlsenginecacertfile**: Path of the server CA certificate of the A-Tune engine service.
-- **tlsengineservercertfile**: path of the engine service server certificate.
+- **tlsengineservercertfile**: Path of the server certificate of the A-Tune engine service.
-- **tlsengineserverkeyfile**: the engine service server key path.
+- **tlsengineserverkeyfile**: Server key path of the A-Tune engine service.

 **Log information**

-Change the log level based on the site requirements.
+Change the log level as required.
 The default log level is info.
-The log information is stored in the **/var/log/messages**.
+Log information is recorded in the **/var/log/messages** file.

 **Example**